swatid26/swatid26.github.io/project_1.md

 ### 3. Which age groups need more number of medications?

-The pivot table below clearly indicates that ag groups from 50 years to 70 years need most number of medications
+The pivot table and the plot below clearly indicates that age groups from 50 years to 70 years need most number of medications

 <img src="images/Screenshot 2023-01-27 154334.png"/>